Johnonyango/gallery/README.md

 * Password:12345

 ## Known Bugs
 1. Images showing locally but on heroku app they come blank.
+The team responsible for this app is working round t

 ## Technologies & Resources/Tools Used
 Technologies used include: